 The Aviemore Highland Resort (AHR) is large site extending to approximately 40 Hectares in the centre of Aviemore (see Context map overleaf).
-It currently has a range of different uses including hotels and holiday accommodation, retail, recreation and housing and has undergone significant development in previous years to create the resort it is today.
+It currently recreation and housing and has undergone significant development in previous years to create the resort it is today.